Home

 Cotton Embroidery

-This type of embroidery gets its name from the fine wool yarn that is used.
+Crewel, or Crewel Embroidery gets its name from the fine wool yarn that is used.
 The designs are generally bold, since it is difficult to create small intricate designs in wool.

-is probably the most common types of embroidery.
+Cross-Stitch Embroidery is probably the most common types of embroidery.
 It is composed of floss stitched in an X like manner on canvas or a canvas like material.
 Aida cloth is the choice of most Embroiderers today.
 Java canvas was typically used by Victorian ladies.

+Cut-Work, is also one of the types of embroidery that goes by at least one other name.
+It is also called Venetian embroidery and Roman embroidery, all of which are but the same style of work under different names.
 Small shapes are cut out of the ground material, the cut edges are embroidered, and the vacant space is often filled in with decorative stitches.
 Hardanger and Hedebo can be classified as cut work.

 D

-This style of work gains its name from the Delft ware.
+Delft Embroidery gains its name from the Delft ware.
 Quaint Holland scenes, done entirely in one color, make this type of embroidery easily recognized.

-Certain threads of the warp or weft (or both) are removed from the ground, and the remaining threads are embroidered.
+Drawn thread is needlework where certain threads of the warp or weft (or both) are removed from the ground, and the remaining threads are embroidered.

 Dresden Embroidery is named from the ware of the same name.
 Linens embroidered in this type of embroidery will add a beautiful sophistication to any Victorian table.